SARDONYX-sard/serde-hkx/docs/specification/hkx_types.md

   It does not seem to be classified as `TYPE_ARRAY` or any other array.
   `vtype: TYPE_BOOL, array size: 3`, only the array size changes.
 There is an editing software that calls this C style Array.

-## Precautions for reading and writing binary data

-- All complex types have aligned(16), so they must always be adjusted to a multiple of 16 before this type comes in.

-  Complex types: `Vector4`, `Quaternion`, `Matrix3`, `Rotation`, `QsTransform`, `Matrix4`, `Transform`

-- Only pointer type uses `local_fixups` to read and write the actual data.

-  Pointer types: `Array`, `CString`, and `StringPtr`

-  All other types write data in place according to alignment and size.

 ## Types details

 These are a summary of the assumed C++ code, the binary read/write method derived from it, and the representation method on XML.